stolostron/rhacm-docs/_pages/checklist_peer_review.md

 - [ ] Does the content cross features and if so, have tech leads discussed best placement for it?
 - [ ] Are there any long paragraphs that should be broken up into lists or concise paragraphs?
 - [ ] Do you understand what the change is about?
-- [ ] Is content grammtically correct and concise?
+- [ ] Is content grammatically correct and concise?
- - Are modals used properly?
+  - [ ] Are modals used properly?
- - Is the content in active voice and present tense?
+  - [ ] Is the content in active voice and present tense?
- - Do you find wordy content that can be removed or merged?
+  - [ ] Do you find wordy content that can be removed or merged?
   - Examples of wordy content:
    - "In other words...", this can be removedm just write the words
    -  "...from being automatically imported", can be something like "...from automatic import"
    - Before: "Exclude a managed cluster label from being listed in the _Label_ drop-down filter.
 Add the label name to the `ignore_labels` list."